Naming a podcast for the first time can be the most challenging phase of your podcasting career.

 Once you have shortlisted the ideas, you should now ask your peers and your potential target audience about what they think.
-Ask them what is the first thing that comes to their minds when they hear the name of your podcast is.
+Ask them about the first thing that comes to their minds when they hear the name of your podcast.

 The goal here is to make sure that they can understand what the podcast is about just by hearing the name.

 Check for Duplicates

 Now that you have a list of podcast names, it is time to look for duplicates.